westrany/Text-Search-and-Replace-Utility-with-Groovy/README.md

 -  **Test Results and Logs.zip:** a zip folder with records of the 10 tests I ran to check if the program was working correctly.
 The tests were only ran using the UI version since if it runs through the UI it 100% runs just through terminal.
 -  **original_test_files.zip:** a zip folder with examples of the test files I used in case you want to use them for yourself (you can always make more by asking ChatGPT to generate some for you, or you can get creative and write them yourself!).
 -  **Tests.docx:** a word document I used to write down 10 tests to check my program was working correctly.
 This file only contains the list of what I did.
 To check the output of each test yourself, please check the files inside ``` Test Results and Logs.zip ```.

+## Development Time

+Estimated total time spent learning Groovy and developing this app:
+    - Research: 3 hours
+    - Coding: 6 hours
+    - Testing and Debugging: 3 hours

+## License

+This project is free to use and modify under the MIT license.